-Make the changes necessary, by downloading or reading online in Pageflip the 5-IN-5-OUT PLAN on the Daily Nutrition page.
-Then, read the Eat to Live booklet and its corresponding recipes below – either by downloading to your desktop or viewing the booklets in Pageflip.
+2. Read the Eat to Live booklets and their corresponding recipes below – either by downloading to your desktop or viewing the booklets in PageFlip.
 It’s easy – just click on the links.
 The books are in order of reading: marked A to D.

-2. You can view our EAT TO LIVE – 15-Day Programme booklet in PageFlip here or download and save to your desktop.
+B. You can view our EAT TO LIVE – 15-Day Programme booklet in PageFlip here or download and save the PDF to your desktop.
 This booklet will give you a guide to the use of the EAT TO LIVE booklet and recipes.

-4. Using the template of the EAT TO LIVE Exchange Recipes, switch the recipes from our 10-day eating plan with recipes from our collection on the listings below this section.
-Here are some Exchange recipes you can read the recipes in Pageflip by clicking on the icon, or download them to your desktop, for reading later.
+D. Using the template of the EAT TO LIVE Exchange Recipes, switch the recipes from our 10-day eating plan with recipes from our collection on the listings below this section.
+Here are some Exchange recipes you can read in PageFlip by clicking on the icon, or download the PDF to your desktop, for reading later.

 A compiled PDF version of all these booklets is available at request for a small donation of R250-00.
 Request your PDF copy via the Contact Us form on this website: Eat To Live: The DBM Way: Complete Program.
 It is 141 pages long.

 FINALLY, go to the EAT TO LIVE listings below this information section and you will find PDF downloads of various recipes for swapping out the existing foods in the 15-Day Plan - alternatively, you can read them in Pageflip.